matteeyah/matteeyah.github.io/about.md

 This means that every engineer, on average, deployed changes 30 times per month.
 I searched for ways to empower engineers.
 Allowing them to make decisions, be autonomous and deliver changes as independently as possible.

+We pivoted the product many times, but, unfortunately, we weren't able to find product market fit.
+We weren't able to create exponential growth, this forced us to go for a much earlier exit than what we wanted.

 Links:
 * <https://github.com/matteeyah/>